KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 Current local-first characteristics include:

 * browser settings and browsing data stay local by default
+* browser profiles stay isolated by default
 * AI memory stays local and isolated per profile
 * incognito AI memory does not persist across sessions
+* guest profile state does not persist after close
 * diagnostics remain local unless the user exports them or enables privacy-safe reporting
 * no built-in telemetry or analytics systems are part of the normal browser runtime
 * accessibility preferences stay local by default